 Each post should be indicated by a signboard clearly visible from the track.

 The suitable sizes for this board will be: width 40 cm and height 30 cm.

-It is recommended that each board will has a white background where the number of track marshal post will be indicated in black writing as per following example: "T1.1"
+It is mandatory that each board has a white background where the number of track marshal post should be indicated in black writing as per following example: "T1.A".